Freddie Lewis: ABA All-Time Team

 Freddie Lewis was selected to the ABA All-Time Team on August 23, 1997, in conjunction with the ABA 30th Anniversary reunion.
 It comprised the thirty best and most influential players of the ABA during its 10 years and 9 full regular seasons of operation, with respect not only to performance at the professional level but in consideration of sportsmanship, team leadership, and contributions to the growth of the league basketball, and irrespective of positions played.
 Only players to have played at least a portion of their careers in the ABA were eligible for selection, although performance in other leagues, most notably the NBA, was ostensibly considered.
 Selected and announced beside the all-time team were a most valuable player and top head coach.

-Hall of Fame balloting

-Freddie Lewis is considered to be one of the greatest Indiana Pacers ever; according to The Indianapolis Star he ranks 8th all time.
-His 11,660 ABA points place him in the top six in ABA scoring records.

-As of 2019, he is currently on the Naismith Memorial Basketball Hall of Fame class ballot waiting to join his Pacers teammates Roger Brown, Mel Daniels, George McGinnis and coach Bob "Slick" Leonard.

 Retirement

 Lewis retired from professional basketball after the 1976-77 season and moved to California, where he spent nearly two decades working for Ozzie and Dan Silna, the former owners of the Spirits of St. Louis.

 Lewis later moved to Washington, D.C., where he was an inner-city schoolteacher, working with young teens.

 In 2002, Lewis moved back to Indianapolis with plans of joining the staff of Indianapolis' ABA 2000 team, and took over as head coach from former teammate Billy Keller during the franchise's final season.
+Alongside Mel Daniels and Bob Netolicky, Lewis was a fierce advocate for a pension to living ABA players, who did not receive a pension from the NBA despite the merger until an agreement was reached in 2022.